PolyTrack Speedrun Strategies: Advanced Techniques for Record Times

 Momentum Management:

-- Uphill sections = speed tax, enter fast
+- Uphill = speed tax (enter as fast as possible)

 3. Boost Pad Optimization